jnieveskcc/fifty/courses/job-fair-to-job-offer.md

 Instructor:
 Location:
 Date-Time:
-Description: Learn how to prepare for, and get the most out of, KCC’s job fair.
+Description: "Learn how to prepare for, and get the most out of, KCC’s job fair."
 Image: dummy.png
 ---